SecurityCentral/classification-banner/README.md

 * `sys_info` - Show user and hostname in the top banner (Default: `False`)
 * `opacity` - Sets opacity - for composted window managers only (OPTIONAL) [float - range 0 ..
 1] (Default: `0.75`)
 * `esc` - Enable/Disable the 'ESC to hide' message (Default: `True` (enabled))
+* `esc_timeout` - Configure how long the 'ESC' key will hide the classification banner (Default: 15s)
 * `spanning` - Enable banner(s) to span across screens as a single banner (Default: `False`)

 Command line options that correspond to the above settings (use `classification-banner --help` for more information):